-Clinical research encompasses research with patient samples, data, and interaction with patients that may or may not be considered a clinical trial.
 For the purposes of this funding opportunity, research that meets the definition of a clinical trial is distinct from clinical research.
-Clinical research is observational in nature and includes: (1) Research that does not seek to evaluate the effects of interventions.
-Research conducted with human subjects (or on material of human origin such as data, tissues, specimens, and cognitive phenomena) for which an investigator (or colleague) directly interacts with human subjects, but does not seek to assess the effects of an intervention, qualifies as clinical research.
-Patient-oriented research may include but is not limited to: (a) mechanisms of human disease, (b) diagnostic or detection studies (e.g., biomarker or imaging), (c) health disparity studies, and (d) development of new technologies.
-(2) Epidemiologic and behavioral studies that do not seek to study the safety, effectiveness, and/or efficacy outcomes of an intervention.
+Clinical research encompasses research with human data, human specimens, and/or interaction with human subjects.
+Clinical research is observational in nature and includes:

+- (1) Research conducted with human subjects and/or material of human origin such as data, specimens, and cognitive phenomena for which an investigator (or co-investigator) does not seek to assess the safety, effectiveness, and/or efficacy outcomes of an intervention.
+Research meeting this definition may include but is not limited to: (a) mechanisms of human disease, (b) diagnostic or detection studies (e.g., biomarker or imaging), (c) health disparity studies, and - (d) development of new technologies. - (2) Epidemiologic and behavioral studies that do not seek to assess the safety, effectiveness, and/or efficacy outcomes of an intervention.

 (3) Outcomes research and health services research that do not fit under the definition of clinical trial.

-Excluded from the definition of clinical research are in vitro studies that utilize human tissues that cannot be linked to a living individual.
-Note: Studies that meet the requirements for exemption under §.104(d)(4) of the Common Rule are not considered clinical research as defined by CDMRP.
-Exemption category 4 refers to secondary research for which consent is not required.
+Excluded from the definition of clinical research are in vitro studies that utilize human data or specimens that cannot be linked to a living individual and meet the requirements for exemption under §46.104(d)(4) of the Common Rule.